-The following piece was developed in consultation with a new Minnesota Conference strategy team that Bishop Bruce R. Ough formed in February, 2020.
+The following piece was developed in consultation with a new Minnesota Conference strategy team formed in February, 2020.
 The team aims to help the Minnesota Conference move forward and stay together in this season of change within The United Methodist Church.
-Members of the team are Bishop Bruce R. Ough, Rev. Ron Bell, Rev. Kevin Fox, Rev. Cindy Gregorson (director of ministries), Rev. Terri Horn, Rev. Woojae Im, Rev. Dan Johnson (Twin Cities District superintendent), Christa Meland (director of communications), Rev. Nate Melcher, Dave Nuckols (conference lay leader), Rev. Jeff Ozanne, Rev. Tyler Sit, Jody Thone (director of leadership development), Rev. Mariah Furness Tollgaard, Rev. Fred Vanderwerf, and Rev. Carol Zaagsma.
+Members of the team are Rev. Ron Bell, Rev. Cindy Gregorson (director of ministries), Marion Hanson, Rev. Terri Horn, Rev. Woojae Im, Rev. Dan Johnson (Twin Cities District superintendent), Christa Meland (director of communications), Rev. Nate Melcher, Dave Nuckols (conference lay leader), Rev. Jeff Ozanne, Rev. Tyler Sit, Jody Thone (director of leadership development), Rev. Mariah Furness Tollgaard, Rev. Fred Vanderwerf, and Rev. Carol Zaagsma.

 Minnesota Annual Conference: Stay strong, stay together… because we are better together!